torvalds/linux/Documentation/input/gameport-programming.rst

 	void *port_data;

 A private pointer for free use in the gameport driver.
-(Not the joystick driver!)
+(Analt the joystick driver!)

 ::